Detailed Configuration Examples

 Before configuring any log forwarder, test your collector endpoint:

-# Replace <collector-name> with your actual collector code name
+# Replace <code-name> with your actual collector code name

 -H "Content-Type: application/json" \